apache/flink-cdc/docs/content/docs/core-concept/transform.md

 ## converter-after-transform

 `converter-after-transform` is used to change the DataChangeEvent after other transform.
 The available values of this options are as follows.

 - SOFT_DELETE: The delete event will be converted as an insert event.
 This converter should be used together with the metadata `__data_event_type__`.
 Then you can implement the soft delete.

 For example, the following transform will not delete data when the delete event happens.
-Instead it will update the column `op_type` to -D in sink when deleting data.
+Instead it will update the column `op_type` to -D in sink and transform it to an insert record.

 ```yaml
 transform: